-One client in particular has made me really see the benefits of looking for opportunity instead of cost cuts.
+One client, in particular, has made me really see the benefits of looking for opportunities instead of cost cuts.
 This client is the epitome of grabbing every opportunity they can have.
 They spend lots of money on television, radio, PPC, SEO, content marketing, social media – well, you get the picture.
 In every single marketing channel, they want to dominate.
 And they do.
-Saving money isn’t the goal – it’s domination of the channel.
+Saving money isn’t the goal – it’s the domination of the channel.
 And, even though I know there are some inefficiencies in their campaigns, the results are amazing.
 Domination with advertising frequently translates to domination in sales.
 This client is at least three times larger than their nearest competitor – and they’ve been in business half as long as most of their competition.

 If you are more worried about your spend efficiency than your overall share of voice, you’re looking at things backwards.

 I’m not saying that you shouldn’t find efficiencies in all of your channels.
-You should alway test, re-test, and then test again to find the optimal way to efficiently dominate a channel.
+You should always test, re-test, and then test again to find the optimal way to efficiently dominate a channel.
 But efficiency doesn’t necessarily mean saving money.

 Advertising – whether it be SEO or television – still is about reach times frequency.
-Radio, television and print provide links and authority that boost the SEO.
+Radio, television, and print provide links and authority that boost SEO.
 The paid and natural search close the deal.
 It all works together.
 Your overall success rarely hinges on one advertising channel.
 And if it does, you are just an algorithm change or ratings decline away from failure.
 You probably need to diversify your marketing success.

 Businesses should be more worried about making money than saving money when it comes to advertising.
 Too many people who walk through our door have the mindset that if they save money on their advertising, they will be better off.
-In reality, they are limiting their long-term potential in order to save a few bucks in the shortterm.
+In reality, they are limiting their long-term potential in order to save a few bucks in the short-term.